Caesarovich/voting-app/README.md

+⚠️ This is not an app I built, it was 'vibe coded' by AI.
+I juste wanted to test the new Github Agent mode.

+Prompt: Implement complete voting/poll application with private polls, shareable links, and deadline support

 # 🗳️ Voting App

 A web-based voting/poll application where users can create private polls, share them via links, and view real-time results with deadline support.